god-of-errors/RpgCombatSystemBlog/index.md

 Originally, the template relied on ImGui UI dependency, but I later undertook the task of decoupling it to ensure adaptability to any UI framework.
 This strategic separation allows the project to evolve dynamically, triggered only when one of the six essential functions is called upon:

-1. StartBattle: Initiates the battle.
+1. **StartBattle**: Initiates the battle.
-2. PlayerTurn: Enables the player to decide their actions, choosing between skills or items.
+2. **PlayerTurn**: Enables the player to decide their actions, choosing between skills or items.
-3. EnemyTurn: Mirrors the player's turn but for enemies, allowing them to make decisions.
+3. **EnemyTurn**: Mirrors the player's turn but for enemies, allowing them to make decisions.
-4. WinBattle/LoseBattle: Left virtual to accommodate specific actions triggered upon victory or defeat, such as prompts for leveling up or game over screens.
+4. **WinBattle/LoseBattle**: Left virtual to accommodate specific actions triggered upon victory or defeat, such as prompts for leveling up or game over screens.
-5. Reset: Straightforwardly resets the template, preparing it for another engaging battle.
+5. **Reset**: Straightforwardly resets the template, preparing it for another engaging battle.

 This template's flexibility extends further through the incorporation of virtual functions, allowing users to modify critical aspects effortlessly.
 These include altering win and lose conditions, opening avenues for diverse combat encounters—from defending a single party member to time-sensitive scenarios where players must defeat enemies before impending disaster strikes.
 The Enemy AI, a pivotal aspect, remains customizable, accommodating distinct decision-making paradigms, ranging from random attacks to intricate strategic planning.